pbflo/Where-Love-Lies-Overhaul/README.md

 # Where Love Lies Overhaul

 ## Goal
-The main goal is to update the maps to match the current version of "Pokémon Rejuvenation" (currently V13.5) and to fix some bugs and issues.
+The main goal is to update the maps to match the current version of Rejuvenation (currently V13.5) and to fix some bugs and issues.

 ## ToDo's
 <details>